Best Neurology Hospital in Hyderabad for all Neurological Conditions

 This test is indicated to diagnose Charcot-Marie-Tooth disease, Guillain-Barré syndrome, Herniated disk disease, Carpal tunnel syndrome, Chronic inflammatory polyneuropathy and neuropathy, and Sciatic nerve problems.

-7. Cerebral Angiography: Cerebral angiography is a diagnostic procedure used to detect cerebral aneurysms or any other blood vessel abnormalities in the head and neck with the help of X-ray imaging.
+7. Cerebral Angiography: Cerebral angiography is a diagnostic procedure used to detect brain aneurysms or any other blood vessel abnormalities in the head and neck with the help of X-ray imaging.
 A vascular surgeon performs this procedure by injecting a dye into the patient's arteries/veins to detect any blockage or narrowing.
 The X-ray creates an image known as a cerebral angiogram, which a vascular surgeon can use to identify blockages or other anomalies in the brain, head and neck that include arteriosclerosis, brain tumours, arteriovenous malformation, aneurysm, tears in the lining of an artery, blood clots and blood vessels inflammation.
 It can also identify the location and size of an aneurysm or vascular malformation.
 Angiograms are helpful, especially in strokes.

 8. Electronystagmography (ENG): A group of tests to identify involuntary eye movement, dizziness, and balance disorders.
 It is usually done in patients suffering from vertigo, multiple sclerosis, spinal cord injury, and acoustic neuroma.